JustWaveThings/JustWaveThings/README.md

 <h1 align="center">Hi 👋, I'm Fred</h1>

-- 🔭 Projects I'm currently working on: **Completing a project with React Router v6 and volunteering as a member of staff for The Odin Project**
+- 🔭 Projects I'm currently working on: **Completing a TDD project with a Firebase backend and volunteering as a member of staff for The Odin Project**

-- 🌱 I’m currently using: **JavaScript, Advanced HTML/CSS, Node.js, React, Express, Mongo.db, Git, Webpack and more**
+- 🌱 I’m currently using: **JavaScript, Advanced HTML/CSS, Node.js, React, Express, Mongo.db, Git, Webpack, and more**

 - 🤝 I’m focusing on: **Testing React, TDD, Testing in general, Routing in React, and applying the learning from Elliott's book in my own projects.**